tensorflow/tensorflow/tensorflow/core/ir/README.md

 MLIR transformations in this dialect will operate on a module that will contain at most one `graph` operation as well as a list of functions.
-This interface will make such transformations suitable for fit within Grappler or as GraphOptimization interchangeably.
+This interface will make such transformations suitable to fit within Grappler or as GraphOptimization interchangeably.

 Instead of a flat graph, an entry function will be provided when feeds/fetches